purnamrita/AgroDetect/README.md

 # AgroDetect

 A deep learning classifier that uses Convolutional Neural Networks (CNN) to classify potato plant leaves into healthy, late blight, and early blight categories.
-The project includes a FastAPI server for inference and a frontend app for easy interaction.
+The project includes a FastAPI server for inference and a frontend React app for easy interaction.

 Key Features:
 - Trained CNN model for potato leaf disease classification